How to apply

 - A premium requirement of $25/month (up to two percent of household income) for able-bodied adults with income between 101 percent and 138 percent of the poverty level, and $10/month for those with income up to 100 percent of the poverty level.
 There would be a 60 day grace period for non-payment of premiums, after which coverage would be terminated and the person wouldn’t be eligible to re-enroll for six months.

-- Copays for non-emergency use of emergency room.
+- Copays for non-emergency use of an emergency room.

 New Hampshire’s Medicaid expansion already utilizes a CMS waiver, as the state uses Medicaid funds to purchase private coverage in the exchange for Medicaid-eligible residents.
-The changes called for in HB1696 would require an additional waiver.
+The changes called for in HB1696 require an additional waiver, which was submitted to CMS in August 2016.

 2017 is when states have to begin paying a small portion of the cost of Medicaid expansion (through the end of 2016, it’s fully funded by the federal government).
-HB1696 asks health insurance companies and hospitals in the state to pay fees that would cover the state’s portion of the cost of Medicaid expansion.
-But it’s important to remember that the federal government will always pay at least 90 percent of the cost of covering the Medicaid expansion population.
-If New Hampshire doesn’t reauthorize Medicaid expansion past the end of 2016, the state will miss out on hundreds of millions of dollars in federal funding.
+HB1696 asks health insurance companies and hospitals in the state to pay fees that will cover the state’s portion of the cost of Medicaid expansion.
+But the federal government will always pay at least 90 percent of the cost of covering the Medicaid expansion population.
+If New Hampshire hadn’t reauthorized Medicaid expansion past the end of 2016, the state would have missed out on hundreds of millions of dollars in federal funding.

 New Hampshire – a unique expansion of Medicaid

-When the ACA was written, one of the fundamental cornerstones of the law was the expansion of Medicaid to cover everyone with household incomes up to 138 percent of poverty in every state.
+When the ACA was written, one of the fundamental cornerstones of the law was the expansion of Medicaid to cover everyone with household incomes up to 138 percent (133 percent, with a 5 percent income disregard) of poverty in every state.

 But in 2012, the Supreme Court ruled that regular federal Medicaid funding could not be withheld from states if they opted not to expand their Medicaid programs.
 There are still 19 states that have taken no action towards expanding Medicaid, but unique approaches to expansion are gaining traction among the states that didn’t expand according to the provisions laid out in the ACA.